alex-spataru/alex-spataru/README.md

 # Hi!
 Nice to see you. 🖖

 Welcome to my profile!
-I'm Alex, an engineer from **Querétaro, México**, currently working as an EID intern at [GE Aerospace](https://www.geaerospace.com).
+I'm Alex, an engineering from **Querétaro, México**, currently working as an EID intern at [GE Aerospace](https://www.geaerospace.com).
+In my downtime, you'll find me reading a book, capturing life's moments with my camera, contributing to open source stuff, or learning about music production.
+Feel free to explore my repos and connect!

 <div align="center">